Accessibility Evaluation

 Outcome: Failed

-Findings: On page colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-…, when people enter a short message in the field 'What do you think of this article?' and submit the form, the error message 'Enter a valid message' appears.
+Findings: On page https://colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-providing-a-model-for-the-future, when people enter a short message in the field 'What do you think of this article?' and submit the form, the error message 'Enter a valid message' appears.
 This error message does not tell the users what mistake has been made.
 It can be difficult for users with certain cognitive disabilities to fill in a form when error messages do not tell which mistake they made.
 Make sure that error messages tell users what mistake they made and name the field in which the mistake has been made.

 You can find this form on other pages.
-For example, on colour-of-money.co.uk/articles/2021/five-moments-to-remember-from-the-annual-meeting-2021 and colour-of-money.co.uk/articles/2022/triodos-bank-discloses-intermediate-targets-in-view-of-reaching-….
+For example, on https://colour-of-money.co.uk/articles/2021/five-moments-to-remember-from-the-annual-meeting-2021 and https://colour-of-money.co.uk/articles/2022/triodos-bank-discloses-intermediate-targets-in-view-of-reaching-net-zero-by-2035.

 3.3.2 Labels or Instructions (Level A)